(hye'' droe mor' fone)

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at Web Site.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

-While you are taking hydromorphone, you may be told to always have a rescue medication called naloxone available (e.g., home, office).
+While you are using hydromorphone rectal, you may be told to always have a rescue medication called naloxone available (e.g., home, office).
 Naloxone is used to reverse the life-threatening effects of an overdose.
 It works by blocking the effects of opiates to relieve dangerous symptoms caused by high levels of opiates in the blood.
 You will probably be unable to treat yourself if you experience an opiate overdose.
 You should make sure that your family members, caregivers, or the people who spend time with you know how to tell if you are experiencing an overdose, how to use naloxone, and what to do until emergency medical help arrives.
 Your doctor or pharmacist will show you and your family members how to use the medication.
 Ask your pharmacist for the instructions or visit the manufacturer's website to get the instructions.
 If someone sees that you are experiencing symptoms of an overdose, he or she should give you your first dose of naloxone, call 911 immediately, and stay with you and watch you closely until emergency medical help arrives.
 Your symptoms may return within a few minutes after you receive naloxone.
 If your symptoms return, the person should give you another dose of naloxone.
 Additional doses may be given every 2 to 3 minutes, if symptoms return before medical help arrives.

 Symptoms of overdose may include the following: